 AUSU offers all full time fee paying students a health and dental plan.
 For more information on coverage please visit our Student VIP website or call our office at 1-844-364-7368.

-124 day transit passes are available for purchase in the AUSU office for $176.
-We accept cash or credit.
+124 day transit passes are available for purchase in the AUSU office for $188.
+We accept cash, debit or credit.
+Please note that price will be a total of $193 for those who wish to pay with credit.

 AU Food Pantry